erdemkutayduman/ReCapProject-backend/README.md

 <b>Update 2</b>
 -Brand and Color objects are added, Id and Name properties are added to both objects.
--A new database was established on the SQL Server side, its name was determined as Recap???????????????????? and the tables of Cars, Brands, Colors were added.
+-A new database was established on the SQL Server side, its name was determined as RentalCars and the tables of Cars, Brands, Colors were added.
 -Generic IEntityRepository infrastructure was written to the system Entity Framework infrastructure was written for Car, Brand and Color objects.